 The Senate approved establishing them in either 390 or 387 BC.
 The Senate’s decree stated that the games would be run and supervised by an order of priests chosen by Camillus from among those who resided upon the Capitoline Hill and within the Citadel.
 These priests would be known as the “Capitolini”.
 These games were intended to be held every year on October 15 in honor of either Jupiter Optimus Maximus “Jupiter the Best and Greatest” or Jupiter Capitolinus “Jupiter of the Capitoline Hill”.
 The Ludi Capitolini were in fact the oldest of the Roman games (11).

 After falling out of fashion for a long time, the Capitoline Games were re-instituted by Emperor Domitian in July of 86 AD.
 There were some notable differences, though.
 For starters, the name was changed to Agones Capitolini.
+An agonalia was a religious rite involving live animal sacrifices, which I will elaborate on momentarily.
 Secondly, the games were to be held every five years instead of annually.
 Thirdly, the games were diversified to include a number of activities such as poetry readings, orators and academics making speeches and educational lectures, and musicians playing their compositions.
 Emperor Domitian gave out awards to the best person in each category, thus turning an event which was intended to be a gesture of gratitude to the supreme god for saving them from death into being a sort of talent show (12).
 I have not found any record of these games being performed after Domitian’s reign, so I must assume that they fell out of favor when he was murdered in 96 AD.

 The Equus Octobris: The “October Horse”